geerlingguy/kubernetes-101/episode-05/README.md

 Running things inside Kubernetes in a similar fashion is just as reliable, but could actually be more easily scalable through Kubernetes own tools, depending on the servers you set up.

-But running databases inside Kubernetes—even if you use something like [Vitess](https://vitess.io), Bitnami's [MariaDB Cluster Helm Chart](https://engineering.bitnami.com/articles/deploy-a-production-ready-mariadb-cluster-on-kubernetes-with-bitnami-and-helm.html), or Oracle's [MySQL Cluster Operator](https://github.com/oracle/mysql-operator)—is challenging.
+But running databases inside Kubernetes—even if you use something like [Vitess](https://vitess.io), Bitnami's [MariaDB Cluster Helm Chart](https://engineering.bitnami.com/articles/deploy-a-production-ready-mariadb-cluster-on-kubernetes-with-bitnami-and-helm.html), or Presslabs' [MySQL Cluster Operator](https://www.presslabs.com/docs/mysql-operator/)—is challenging.

 The more complex the setup, and the higher the requirements, the more you have to start considering things like: